Brian Castle

 Some reflexes are fast, others are slow.
 Some pathways are myelinated, others aren't.
 Gap junctions are a bit faster than chemical synapses.
 And molecular kinetics are important for both regulation and engagement in individual synapses.
 How do we put all this together?

 As noted on the previous page, compactification creates a "point at infinity" through which signals can travel.
 If we were looking at the same thing on the original linear timeline, information would seem to drop off the left (sensory) end and reappear on the right (motor) end.
 But in the compactified timeline, it simply continues traveling around the circle, maintaining the same orientation while it does.
-Compactification creates some fascinating topology when it's applied globally to all signal paths.
+Compactification creates a loop topology, which becomes even more interesting when it's applied globally.

 The Hawaiian Earring

-If we draw this on a piece of paper, the result is a Hawaiian Earring construction, where the point of intersection of the hoops is “now”, the current moment.
+If we draw this on a piece of paper, the result is a Hawaiian Earring construction, where the point of intersection of the loops is “now”, the current moment.

 The earring has some interesting mathematical properties.
 For one, it is self similar; any subset of the base point is homeomorphic to the entire structure.
 And, the base point is the only point where the neighborhood fails to be simply connected.
 When the earring is continuous, it is a space filling curve, it is a one dimensional Peano continuum.

-Having seen the earring, we notice that all the points at infinity directly apposed to T=0 are aligned in a straight line, and the radius of each hoop corresponds to the processing window of the underlying timeline.
+Having seen the earring, we notice that all the points at infinity directly apposed to T=0 are aligned in a straight line, and the radius of each loop corresponds to the processing window of the underlying timeline.
+The plane of the earring can then be mapped onto a (possibly non-Euclidean) manifold for optimization purposes, and any such embedding will necessarily process the joint distributions across the timeline.
+This way predictions are correlated with outcomes at multiple levels of resolution, and these relationships can then be conveniently reorganized for computation.

 The neural timeline can be considered as an extension of a time series in which future points are predicted.
 Predictions become constrained (and therefore one hopes more accurate) as we move leftward along the timeline from T >> 0.
 In this sense each neural network layer along the timeline acts like a Kalman filter, predicting the next network state from the information within a moving window.
 This idea dovetails quite perfectly with concepts from machine learning like predictive coding and energy minimization.